Cancer Research

 Validate

 Compare predictions to held-out ground truth.
-Accurate reconstruction proves learned functions.
+Measure where reconstruction is accurate, calibrated, and evidence-supported.

 PATIENT P1 BRCA1: 8.2 TP53: MASKED EGFR: 4.1 CNV: +2 chr17 Stage: III LLM Reconstruction f(Expr, CNV, Clinical, KG) → TP53 prediction RECONSTRUCTED BRCA1: 8.2 TP53: 6.7 EGFR: 4.1 CNV: +2 chr17 Stage: III LEARNED CNV amp + Stage III → elevated TP53